MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-log-analytics-configure.md

 | queryDialect     | Type of Dialect client has used to query the server: Unknown (-1); MDX (0); DMX (1); SQL (2); DAX (3); JSON (4)  |
 | capacityThrottlingMs     | Total time the request got delayed dure to capacity throttling.
 Learn more about throttling [here](https://learn.microsoft.com/en-us/fabric/enterprise/throttling). |

-- All durations and cpu times are presented in milliseconds
+- All durations and cpu times are presented in milliseconds.
+- Additional properties beyond those described in the table above may be encountered, these should be considered as undocumented and subject to change.

 ## Sample Log Analytics KQL queries